-Approval is required before UDA assessable development is undertaken.
+Approval is required for UDA assessable development to be undertaken.

-3.2.5 Infrastructure agreements
+3.2.3 Infrastructure agreements

 A UDA development condition may require the land owner to enter into an infrastructure agreement, under section 97 of the Act, to address the provisions and requirements of the infrastructure plan and implementation strategy.